-One of our favorite ways to incorporate peach into your big day is with your wedding flowers.
+One of our favorite ways to incorporate the color into your big day is with peach wedding flowers.
 Popular blooms like peonies, garden roses, ranunculus, and dahlias are all available in peachy tones, making it super easy for brides-to-be to create their dream bouquet.

-To provide inspiration for your own celebration, we're spotlighting some of the most beautiful, original, and downright covet-worthy peach bouquets from real weddings.
-We found classic circular bouquets in creamy peach tones for a classic bride, as well as cascading and hand-gathered mixes for the bohemians.
+To provide inspiration for your own celebration, we're spotlighting some of the most beautiful, original, and downright covet-worthy peach flowers from real weddings.
+We found classic circular bouquets in creamy peach tones for a classic bride as well as cascading and hand-gathered mixes for the bohemians.

 Pro tip: Lamb's ear, dusty miller, and succulents are ideal filler options for this soft shade and happen to be widely available and affordable.
 Their green-blue hues really make peach colors pop.
 For something more understated, any white bloom will do the trick.
 And if you just want a hint of peach, the shade looks equally pretty as an accent color in yellow or magenta bouquets.

 Succulents are a modern way to complement peach hues.
 We love this mixed bouquet of ranunculuses, garden roses, Craspedia, succulents, and seeded eucalyptus in shades of peach, yellow, and white by Studio Choo.

 This bouquet of peach roses, dahlias, zinnias, and green succulents from Celsia Florist is so vibrant!